President Trump signs new immigration executive order

 "Then people that want to do bad things to Americans just move up their travel date two days in order to get in the country before the grace period's over," Priebus said at the time.

-One senior administration official said after the president's joint address to Congress that the rollout would be delayed in order to let the remarks breathe.
+A senior administration official said after the president's joint address to Congress that the rollout would be delayed to let the remarks breathe.

 While the executive order's premise and goals remain the same, the administration's approach was markedly different as it prepared for a second take.

-One senior Department of Justice official said Monday that while they were anticipating challenges, they still believe the original decisions against the ban to be "misguided."
+A senior Justice Department official said Monday that while officials were expecting challenges, they still believe the original decisions against the policy to be "misguided."

 The original executive order was revoked as part of the new executive order, a departure from previous plans from the White House to continue fighting for that order on its merits.

 "We're going to keep going with that decision.
 We're going to put in a new executive order next week some time.
 But we had a bad decision," Trump said at a mid-February press conference.
-Spicer echoed that strategy in a briefing with reporters at the time.
+White House Press Secretary Sean Spicer echoed that strategy in a briefing with reporters at the time.

-Though critics cheered the court cases that stayed the original ban, its biggest proponent remained unfazed.
+Although critics cheered the court cases that stayed the original order, its biggest proponent remained unfazed.
 "The rollout was perfect," Trump maintained.

-Spicer previously hinted that the new order would place a big focus on country-based vetting, perhaps an attempt to distance the ban from Trump's original promises of a Muslim, religious-based, ban.
+Spicer previously hinted that the new order would place a big focus on country-based vetting, perhaps an attempt to distance the order from Trump's original promises of a Muslim religion-based, policy.

-On Monday, a senior DHS official sough to make clear "this is not a Muslim ban in any way shape or form."
-Instead, the official said, it's a temporary suspension of nationals from six states where current screening abilities are inadequate.
+On Monday, a senior DHS official sought to make it clear that "this is not a Muslim ban in any way, shape or form."
+Instead, the official said, it's a suspension of of entry by nationals from six states where current screening abilities are inadequate.

 Attorney General Jeff Sessions also singled out the refugee program as an issue.

-During his campaign for office, Trump called for a temporary blanket ban of Muslims entering the United States.
-The ban was ultimately amended to "extreme vetting" for people coming from countries with a history of exporting terrorism, though the initial ban itself was never publicly abandoned or disavowed by Trump himself.
+During his campaign for office, Trump called for a temporary blanket ban on Muslims' entering the United States.
+The ban was ultimately amended to "extreme vetting" for people coming from countries with histories of exporting terrorism, although the initial ban itself was never publicly abandoned or disavowed by Trump himself.

 The focus on Syrian refugees also stems from a campaign trail promise, when Trump repeatedly told crowds that Syrian refugees could be a "great Trojan horse" and that allowing them to enter the United States might ultimately allow radical Islamic terrorists to harm America from within.